isomerpages/gb-assist/pages/solutionrepo/solution307.md

 #### Things to Note
 Equipment must meet the following specifications:
-- Touch panel interface for easy operation (optional)
+- Must be able to integrate with production line (optional)
-- Temperature and speed control
+- Touchscreen interface, able to manually input datecode/expiry date for products
-- Integrated printer for product information (optional)
+- Can automatically print unique barcode for each product from the production line

 Additional criteria:
 - Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR